-After use of Building Infrastructure
+After Use of Building Infrastructure

 Since Apex Mining Co., Inc., through its foreign subsidiary has another mine potential in the country, some equipment can be transferred to these new projects.
-Some buildings might be demolished while some can be retained either for educational purposes of the community.
+Some buildings might be demolished while some can be retained either for educational or general purposes of the community.

-Rehabilitation or Final Land use of the area.
+Rehabilitation or Final Land Use of the Area.

-As a final land use, the abandoned area where buildings were demolished will be revegetated and rehabilitated by planting forest trees to sustain the vegetative cover.
+As final land use, the abandoned area where buildings were demolished will be revegetated and rehabilitated by planting forest trees to sustain the vegetative cover.
 Through this, soil contamination in the area can be avoided.

-17.5.4.2.4.
-The objective of Mine Closure and how these relate to the mine and its Environmental and Social Settings

-The mining operation has changed the landscape of the area due to underground tunnel development and construction of the tailings containment facility.
-The existing Flora and fauna were disturbed due to the operations while the livelihood of the host communities and workers to be displaced will be socially affected.
+16.5.4.2.4.
+Objective of Mine Closure and how these Relate to the Mine and its Environmental and Social Settings and fauna were disturbed due to operations while the livelihood of the host communities and workers to be displaced will be socially affected.
 To address the environmental and social impacts of the closure of the mining operations, this decommissioning plan was conceptualized to conform to the following objectives: